• Skip to primary navigation

 How to make fabric book covers without sewing!
 Love this simple tutorial!

 Since I’m guilty of being fickle and changing things up in my home more than I probably should, I made covers that are removable so that you can change them out with the seasons and the design of your space.
 No sewing and no messy glue!
+You can use them to protect school books too (if you prefer to buy them, the best source I found is {here}).

-Here’s how I did it:
+Here’s how I made my own:

 Supplies for Making Fabric Book Covers

-The first thing you need to make fabric book covers is obviously the fabric – it’s the perfect thing for a fabric remnant that’s not big enough for making a pillow but you love enough to put on display.
+The first thing you need to make fabric book covers is obviously the fabric.
+It’s the perfect thing for a fabric remnant that’s not big enough for making a pillow but you love enough to put on display.
 Medium weight fabrics work best (you want a fabric that’s heavy enough that you can’t see through it but also isn’t too bulky).
 You’ll also need a pair of sharp fabric scissors like {these}, a tape measure, {this} ⅝″ roll of Stitch Witchery, and an iron.

 Step 1.
 Cut and Iron Your Fabric Piece